j-brooke/BattlePlan/README.md

 ## Running

-Right now I'm assuming that anyone trying to run this is a dev, and so they have the SDK installed.
-As such, these instructions assume you're working from source code rather than a published app.
+If you're working from source code and the .NET Core SDK, you run the app like this:

+    dotnet run <some_args>

+If you're running from a published DLL, it's like this:

+    dotnet battleplan.dll <some_args>

+The rest of these instructions assume the earlier situation, but hopefully it's obvious how to adapt.

 ### Play